lovenets/CS-notebook/Go/source code.md

 4.`close`should only be used for send-only or bidirectional channels and should be executed by a sender.

+5.`cap`can not be used for map.

 # io

+file location: sr/io/

 ## errors